MandyIGuess/NewerSMBW-Modding/TPC-Opening-Port/README.md

 It can be downloaded from [here][toolbox].
-Credits obviously go to RedStoneMatt/Asu-chan for making this tool!

 ## Installation Instructions
 First off, take the `Game` folder from the release and drop it onto your Riivolution patch, and it should prompt you to replace some files.